shawndur/MealDesigner/README.md

 ### -How To Install
 1) First Enable Installing from Third Party Sources by going to Settings->Security and Enabling Unknown Sources.
-2) Using Your Device Navigate To Our Repository (you may need to switch to desktop view).
+2) Using Your Device Navigate To Our Website.
-3) To Download, Tap On Releases and Then Tap On MealDesigner.apk Under The Latest Release.
+3) To Download, Tap the Download .apk Button At The Top (The One With The Android Robot)
 4) Open the File On Your Device.
 This Varies By Device But You Should Be Able To Find It In The Downloads App.
 5) Follow The On Screen Instructions To Install The App